neonevm/neon-evm.docs/docs/faq/how-does-neon-work.md

+---
-# How does Neon work?
+title: How does Neon work?
+---

   * [How does Neon EVM interact with Solana?](#how-does-neon-evm-interact-with-solana)
   * [How does the Neon EVM contract work?](#how-does-the-neon-evm-contract-work)